-This new version is both complimentary and separate to Silver Tower in that it is a stand alone box set, but equally you can use components of both sets, heroes and enemies to cross over.
-Hammerhal has more of an underground dungeon look beneath a city, and features 4 new heroes and lots more chaos enemies including Nurgle and Khorne, along with a good number of Tzeentch acolytes again already seen in Silver Tower.
+Shadows Over Hammerhal was released in February 2017 as the follow up to Warhammer Quest Silver Tower.
+This new version was both complimentary and separate to Silver Tower in that it was a stand alone box set, but equally you can use components of both sets, heroes and enemies to cross over.
+In terms of theme.
+Hammerhal has more of an underground dungeon feel beneath a city, and features four new heroes and lots more chaos enemies including Nurgle and Khorne, along with a good number of Tzeentch acolytes again already seen in Silver Tower.

 The gameplay is relatively simple, your hero has dice spots that you roll and fill each round, and then use these to activate certain actions, lower numbers rolled can be used to move, explore, heal and use a basic fight skill, while higher rolls are needed for special weapons or abilities.
 There is also a pool of destiny dice you can tap into but these are shared across your party, so you need to use them co-operatively.
 Any wounds received will block out dice slots, reducing your ability to perform actions.
 It is simple and effective gameplay making it lean towards entry level as it is quick to learn and play.